In this article, we will see

 */

-'admin_app_path' => env('ADMIN_APP_PATH', 'administration'),
+'auth_login_redirect_path' => env('ADMIN_APP_PATH', '/admin'),

 ];

-We can now go to http://localhost/administration
+We can now go to http://localhost/admin

 in a browser and see the login page.

-Filling the login form with the superadmin email and password we set earlier, we can see a beautiful empty administration interface 🙌.
+Filling the login form with the superadmin email and password we set earlier, we can see a beautiful empty administration interface ๐.

 Multi-language configuration

-Twill allows to you to manage your content in multiple languages and also have the administration in different languages.
+Twill allows you to manage your content in multiple languages and also have the administration in different languages.

 Multi-language in the Front